ossrs/oryx/scripts/nginx-hls-cdn/README.md

 dstat -Nlo,eth0,eth1
 ```

-You will find all the load is on the nginx01 server, and the SRS Stack server should be idle.
+All network traffic will be handled and transmitted by nginx01 instead of the SRS Stack.
+This structure
+allows for the expansion and addition of more NGINX servers to accommodate more viewers, potentially
+supporting thousands or even millions.
+Since the SRS Stack only needs to serve the NGINX servers, the
+load will consistently remain low.